microsoft/RTVS-docs/plotting.md

 the active plot window by clicking on the Activate Plot Window command on its toolbar.

-You can also move plots _between_ plot windows.
+You can also copy or move plots _between_ plot windows.
 Simply right click on a plot that you want to copy or move, and select Cut (if you want to move the plot) or Copy (if you want to copy the plot).
 Then right click on the plot window that you want to copy or move that plot to and select Paste.

+You can also copy or move plots between plot windows by dragging and dropping the plot using a mouse.
+The default behavior, just like File Explorer, is to copy the plot if you drag it between plot windows.
+If you hold down the SHIFT key while dragging and dropping, you be moving the plot between the windows (i.e., it is removed from the source window, and added to the target window).
+You will also see a visual indication of the change in mode when you press the SHIFT key, as the "+" symbol next to the mouse pointer will vanish.

 ![Moving plots](./media/plotting-move-plots.png)